nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.dk.md

 The private key provided and its name is `id_rsa` and located in the VirtualBox image's `~/.ssh/` folder.

+---

+Note: you can generate your own `ssh` key pair.
+[See](ssh.keypair.gen.md) how to create on Linux/Unix environment.

+In this case don't forget to replace your location and key file name in the following commands.

+---

 For example:

 	$ ssh -i ~/.ssh/id_rsa opc@129.146.103.156